HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 - The Payer uses the CDex Task Attachment Request Profile to communicate to the Provider to complete the Questionniare.
 - The Provider launches DTR to fill out the FHIR Questionnaire using QuestionnaireResponse.
 - The DTR completes the QuestionaireResponse and updates the Task.
-- The Provider uses the $submit-attachment operation to communicate the completed QuestionnaireResponse back to the Payer.
+- The Provider uses the $submit-attachment operation to communicate the completed QuestionnaireResponse to the Payer.
 </div><!-- bg-info -->

 In this scenario, a Provider creates a prior authorization and sends it to the Payer.
 The Payer reviews the prior authorization and responds with a request to fill out a questionnaire for attachments-related data using the *CDex Attachment Request Profile*.
-After receiving the attachment request, the Provider launches DTR which completes a QuestionnaireResponse.
+After receiving the attachment request, the Provider launches DTR, which completes a QuestionnaireResponse.
 The Provider returns the QuestionnaireResponse using the [`$submit-attachment`] operation, posting it to the endpoint supplied in the request.
-The flow diagram for this scenario is shown in figure 3 below.
+The flow diagram in figure 3 below illustrates the scenario.

 {% include img.html img="cdex-request-questionnaire-priorauth-flow.svg" caption="Figure 3: CDex Request Attachment for Prior-Auth Using Questionnaires" %}

-In addition to the information needed to successfully submit and associate the attachments to the claim, the Payer supplies the following details about what information is needed to complete the adjudication of the claim:
+In addition to the information needed to submit and associate the attachments to the claim successfully, the Payer supplies the following details about what information is necessary to complete the adjudication of the claim:

 - link to the Questionnaire
 - What line numbers on the claim the requested attachment(s) are for